The final frontier: Global collaboration with the International Space Station has been the gateway to commercialising space

 Private actors are beginning to invest in space and wealthy individuals are paying for their tickets to space, while national governments face severe constraints on their spending policy.

-On one hand, the globalisation of financial markets, the introduction of the single currency in Europe and neoliberal market-oriented policies have imposed a very narrow choice of policies on governments wanting to play with their budget.
-On the other hand, it is no longer necessary for a person with a dream of going to space to be a 'national' astronaut; rather, s/he needs to be a millionaire.
+On one hand, the globalisation of financial markets, the introduction of the single currency in Europe and neo-liberal market-oriented policies have imposed a very narrow choice of policies on governments wanting to play with their budget.
+On the other hand, it is no longer necessary for a person with a dream of going to space to be a 'national' astronaut; rather, they need to be a millionaire.

 Also, private actors are investing in satellite systems through Public–Private Partnership (PPP) schemes in Europe, and in the transportation system through the Commercial Orbital Transportation System (COTS) framework in the US.

-Space activities need to adjust to the values of the 21st century, including “value for money”.
-Those who are keen to go into space and believe in “progress” cannot depend on state-sponsored space activity.
-After all, many of the latest technologies and progressive ideas have been realized through market interactions.
+Space activities need to adjust to the values of the 21st century, including value for money.
+Those who are keen to go into space and believe in 'progress' cannot depend on state-sponsored space activity.
+After all, many of the latest technologies and progressive ideas have been realised through market interactions.
 Space is becoming one of them.

 It has been the first privately funded company to successfully launch, orbit and recover a rocket.
 With its reuse for future missions, this technology can greatly reduce the cost of space missions thus encouraging the development of commercial space transport services.